Barracudas de Montpellier: History

-After a year without baseball due to Covid-19, the 2021 Barracudas won the Challenge de France, qualifying the club for the 2022 CEB Cup, alongside 2021 French champions Rouen.
+After a year without baseball due to COVID-19, the 2021 Barracudas won the Challenge de France, qualifying the club for the 2022 CEB Cup, alongside 2021 French champions Rouen.
 Kevin Canelon, Erly Casanova and Owen Ozanich anchored the pitching staff, which finished with a league best 2.12 ERA.
 The Barracudas added power hitting infielder Ariel Soriano mid-way through the season.
 Youngsters Mathis Nayral and Pierre Doat made their division 1 debuts for the club.

 In 2022, the Barracudas rotation, led by Kevin Canelon, Owen Ozanich and Mathis Nayral, led the FFBS in team ERA for a second consecutive year, posting a 2.34 team ERA.
 Offensively, Ariel Soriano led the charge, batting .338 with 1 HR and 18 RBI in 19 games.
-The team finished the season with a 12-7 overall record, bowing out in the semi-finals to eventual champion Rouen.
-Ozanich, who posted a 1.92 ERA in two seasons with the club, announced his retirement following the 2022 season.
+The team finished the season with a 12–7 overall record, bowing out in the semi-finals to eventual champion Rouen.

-Eager to bring back a championship to Montpellier, Jean-Michel Mayeur's squad opens the 2023 season at home on Sunday, March 19 against Metz.
+Eager to bring a championship back to Montpellier, the Barracudas finished the 2023 regular season with the best record in France, finishing first in their pool with an 19–5 record.
+The Barracudas, now coached by Ozanich and Giovanni Luciani, beat the Toulouse Tigers in the semi-finals before meeting the Montigny Cougars in the 2023 French Series.
+Playing in their first finals since 2015, the Barracudas were led by their pitching staff to a thrilling five-game series victory.
+Youngster Ben Couvreur, at only 16 years of age, took home French Series MVP honors, while player/coach Owen Ozanich started and won the decisive game five at home in Montpellier.
+Kevin Canelon sealed the win by pitching in relief on back to back days!

+The 2024 Barracudas welcomed back foreigners Gosselin, Bustamante and Canelon for another season, along with adding veteran hitter Douglas Rodriguez and Australian utility player Riley Spring.
+The team took home the annual Challenge de France in May, with Gosselin pitching a complete game in the final against Metz.
+Brossier, Rodriguez, Zan and Antonac homered during the week long European Cup, which saw victories over Austria (Canelon) and Belgium (Ozanich).
+The team lost key players Antonac, Sugiura, Monks and Zan in July, before falling in the semi-finals against Savigny.
+Catcher Kovacs, DH Rodriguez, OF Brossier and P Canelon were named FFBS all-stars!